roymanash16996-lab/terraform-aws-security-group/README.md

 | `region`               | Determines the AWS region for resource deployment.
 Uses `var.region` if provided, otherwise defaults to the provider's region.         |
 | `datetime_suffix`      | Generates a unique suffix for resource naming, formatted as YYYYMMDDHHmmss.                         |
 | `sg_name`              | Computes the security group name, appending datetime suffix if `use_name_prefix` or `create_before_destroy` is true. |
+| `sg_name`              | Computes the security group name based on the following logic:
+  - If `create_before_destroy` is false, the security group name is set directly from `var.name`.
+  - If `create_before_destroy` is true, the module uses `name_prefix = "${var.name}-"`, and AWS appends a random suffix for uniqueness.
+  - This logic ensures unique names for zero-downtime replacement scenarios and prevents naming collisions. |

 These locals ensure that resources are created and referenced correctly, support zero-downtime replacement, and prevent naming collisions in multi-environment deployments.